Brest-Java-Course-2018/valentine-ezugu/README.md

         ``
 4. To run jetty server

-   To run  rest go to dir* -/rest-producer mvn jetty run
+   To run  rest service go to dir* -/rest-producer mvn jetty:run

 # use embedded jetty server to test rest-producer